erikpukinskis/cgm/README.md

 ## Todo

  - [ ] The Sign In page doesn't do any error handling.
 Need to follow the same pattern we use on Join Page
+ - [ ] Need auth on the API!!!
+ - [ ] Should obfuscate user ids with hashid
  - [ ] Might be nice to add [mission_control-jobs](https://github.com/rails/mission_control-jobs) for observability